Seth Abramson: Writing about American politics

 During the 2016 Democratic primary race between Hillary Clinton and Bernie Sanders, Abramson supported Sanders.
 He authored what Jonathan Chait of New York Magazine called "a cult-favorite series of Bernie [Sanders] delegate-math fan fiction."
 Philip Bump of The Washington Post took issue with Abramson's analyses, calling them "empty theory, unproven...but innovative."
 Writing in The Chicago Tribune, Stephen Stromberg called Abramson a "Sanders zealot...[in] reality-denial."
-The Atlantic, citing an article by Abramson in which he referred to his writing on the Democratic primary as "experimental journalism," attributed Abramson's articles not to his political leanings but his self-identification as a "metamodernist creative writer."
-Politico concurred, referring to Abramson's political commentary as "verses from the abstract."
+The Atlantic, citing an article by Abramson in which he referred to his writing on the Democratic primary as "experimental journalism", attributed Abramson's articles not to his political leanings but his self-identification as a "metamodernist creative writer."
+Politico concurred, referring to Abramson's political commentary as "verses from the abstract".

 After the 2016 U.S. presidential election, Abramson received widespread attention for his Twitter threads alleging collusion between the Trump campaign and foreign governments, especially Russia, but also Saudi Arabia, the UAE, and Israel.
 According to The Washington Post:

 In November 2018, Abramson published the New York Times bestselling book Proof of Collusion (Simon & Schuster), which sought to establish "proof of collusion in the Trump-Russia case."
 Kirkus Reviews called the book "spirited, thorough, and thunderously foreboding."
 A contrary view appeared in the Herald (Scotland), noting that "suggestive juxtapositions notwithstanding, we end up with something closer to the Scottish 'not proven' verdict with its unique mix of moral conviction of guilt and inability to conclusively prove the case."

 A sequel to Proof of Collusion, Proof of Conspiracy, was published by St. Martin's Press in September 2019, and was also a New York Times bestseller.
 The final book in the Proof trilogy, Proof of Corruption, was published by St. Martin's Press in September 2020 and was named a USA Today bestseller.
-Kirkus Reviews called Proof of Corruption "careful and exhaustive," concluding that it makes a "strong case for Trump's outsized, boundless corruption."
+Kirkus Reviews called Proof of Corruption "careful and exhaustive", concluding that it makes a "strong case for Trump's outsized, boundless corruption."

 In October 2020, Abramson, former Vice contributing editor Thomas Morton, and Connect3 Media (a division of Cineflix) published a ten-episode, limited-series pre-election podcast, Proof: A Pre-election Podcast Special, to summarize key aspects of the "Proof" book trilogy.
-Abramson thereafter launched a Substack publication entitled Proof.
+Abramson thereafter launched an online publication entitled Proof.

+As a biographer of Elon Musk, Abramson has been critical of the tech entrepreneur, whose views and behavior his writing has framed as extremist.